JohanRuuskanen/FedApp/run_on_gateway/README.md

 - Change the variables in each `create_clusters/cluster-x.tfvars` to your liking.
 The things required to change are the
 - * The name of the cluster/network
   * The subnet CIDR and gateway IP of the cluster local network
-  * The flavor IDs of the virtual machines in the clusters
+  * The flavor of the virtual machines in the clusters
 - To then create the clusters, run `python3 create_clusters.py`.
 To delete the clusters, run `python3 destroy_clusters.py`

 ### For the network configuration